nDaviii/oportonizaDatabase/README.md

-# oportonizaDatabase
+# Banco de Dados do Sistema de Gamificação do Oportoniza

-Banco de Dados do sistema de gamificação do projeto Oportoniza
+A atividade apresentada foi desenvolvida pelo aluno Davi Nascimento de Jesus sob a instrução do professor orientador <a href="https://www.linkedin.com/in/cristiano-benites-687647a8/">Cristiano Benites</a>.